SUSE-Cloud/socok8s/doc/source/operations.rst

    Docker should be restarted first.

 These services should start automatically each time a node boots up and should be running at all times.
-If either has stopped, it may be useful to examine the system logs to determine the root cause of the failure.
+If either service has stopped, examine the system logs to determine the root cause of the failure.
 This can be done by using the journalctl command:

 .. code-block:: console